Homotopy Normal Maps: Preliminaries

 \begin{enumerate}[(a)] \item A \emph{reduced Segal space} is a simplicial space $B_\bullet$ such that: \begin{enumerate}[(i)] \item $B_0\simeq *$; \item for each $n\geq 1$, the maps $p_n:B_n\rar B_1\times \cdots \times B_1$ (called Segal maps) induced by the maps

 are homotopy equivalences; \item the monoid structure on $\pi_0(B_1)$ admits inverses (i.e. is a group). \end{enumerate}

-\item We say that $B_\bullet$ is a \emph{reduced Segal space for $\Om X$} if it comes equipped with a homotopy equivalence $|B_\bu|\overset{\simeq}{\rar} X$; if $B_\bu$ and $B_\bu'$ are reduced Segal spaces for $\Om X$, a map (resp. equivalence) between them is a simplicial map (resp. equivalence) $B_\bu\rar B_\bu'$ which makes the triangle of loop maps below commutative:
+\item We say that $B_\bullet$ is a \emph{reduced Segal space for $\Om X$} if it comes equipped with a homotopy equivalence $|B_\bu|\overset{\simeq}{\rar} X$; if $B_\bu$ and $B_\bu'$ are reduced Segal spaces for $\Om X$, a map (respectively equivalence) between them is a simplicial map (respectively equivalence) $B_\bu\rar B_\bu'$ which makes the triangle of loop maps below commutative.

 \end{enumerate} \end{defn}

 \begin{rem} By \cite[1.5]{Seg}, it follows that if $B_\bu$ is a reduced Segal space for $\Om X$ there is a natural homotopy equivalence $B_1 \overset{\simeq}{\rar} \Om |B_\bu|$.
 Thus, a reduced Segal space for $\Om Y$ can equivalently be defined as a reduced Segal space $B_\bu$ equipped with a loop equivalence $B_1\overset{\simeq}{\rar} \Om X$.
 The diagram of definition \ref{special}(b) should then be changed accordingly. \end{rem}